Herbicide Levels in Urine

 Dicamba and 2,4-D Levels in the Urine of Pregnant Women in the Heartland

 Via The Heartland Study, HHRA is testing the hypothesis that rising use of dicamba and 2,4-D, and possibly other herbicides, will lead to heightened exposures and adverse reproductive, birth, and developmental outcomes.
-Testing this hypothesis requires accurate data on herbicide exposures, and our best option to generate such data is to measure herbicide levels in urine.
+Testing this hypothesis requires accurate data on herbicide exposures, and the best way to generate such data in a large clinical study is to measure herbicide levels in urine.

 To our knowledge, no new dicamba human biomonitoring data has been generated for many years.
 So in 2021, we commissioned the Center for Toxicological Research (CTQ) in Quebec, Canada to develop a new and sensitive method capable of quantifying levels of dicamba and 2,4-D, and 11-other pesticide analytes, in human urine.
 CTQ was successful in doing so.